nystudio107/seomatic/DOCS.md

 * **Alternate Entity Name** - An alternate or nickname for the entity that owns the website
 * **Entity Description** - A description of the entity that owns the website
 * **Entity URL** - A URL for the entity that owns the website
-* **Entity Brand** - An image or logo that represents the entity that owns the website
+* **Entity Brand** - An image or logo that represents the entity that owns the website.
+The image must be in JPG, PNG, or GIF format.
 * **Entity Telephone** - The primary contact telephone number for the entity that owns the website
 * **Entity Email** - The primary contact email address for the entity that owns the website